 The College of Education offers undergraduate study in teacher preparation and kinesiology and a minor in Educational Studies.
 The Teacher Preparation Program prepares students for careers in elementary, secondary and special education.
-Undergraduate students in the Department of Kinesiology study aspects of human movement by majoring in Kinesiology or Athletic Training.
+Undergraduate students in the Department of Kinesiology study human movement and its impact on health, society and quality of life.

 The College of Education prepares students for future study and careers in a wide range of fields through the undergraduate programs in athletic training and kinesiology.
 Kinesiology degree programs can lead to jobs in allied health care, fitness and wellness programming, adaptive physical activity, exercise physiology, research, rehabilitation, administration, sports and recreation and more.
 The undergraduate Kinesiology major also provides excellent preparation for post-graduate admission to physical/occupational therapy, physician assistant, athletic training, exercise physiology, chiropractic, prosthetics, and public health programs, to name a few.

 Michigan State University’s five-year Teacher Preparation Program, which culminates in a year-long, post-graduate internship, is an innovative and demanding model for producing successful educators.
 Students choose from elementary education, special education and secondary education, with many possible subject-area majors and minors.

 The program, nationally accredited by the Teacher Education Accreditation Council, focuses on preparing teachers who have deep content knowledge and use the best methods for classroom teaching.
 Spartan teachers recognize the need to improve education for all learners.
 Many of them gain specialized skills for teaching in high-need settings, such as internationally diverse classrooms and those in under-resourced urban communities.